 Reap what you sow

-This month is the perfect time for getting out there and enjoying the fruits of your labour, so make sure you have somewhere to relax in comfort and style.
+August is great for getting out there and enjoying your little slice of the great outdoors, so make sure you have somewhere to relax in comfort and style.
+Find time to slow down and just be.
 Put your feet up – you’ve earned it.
-If you haven’t already, invest in some outdoor furniture – it’s surprising how much extra space you free up by extending your living space outdoors.
+If you haven’t already, choose a spot (or a few places if you’re lucky) where you can put some outdoor furniture – perfect for extending your living space outdoors.

 Always remember to stay safe in the sun by covering up and protecting your skin.
-In addition to hats and sunglasses don’t forget the sun cream– even on the mildest day the sun can be powerful.
+As well as hats and sunglasses, sun cream is essential – even on the mildest day, the sun can be powerful.

 Fruit and Veg